genonullfree/teleporter/README.md

 Teleport lets you pass the destination and a list of files you wish to send and it will create those files with the proper filenames on the receiving end.
 Each Teleport binary can act as a client or a server so there's no need to move multiple software packages around.

+Teleport can recursively copy files as well, just pass a directory name and it will copy files all the way down.

+Teleport now does delta file transfers using the Blake3 hashing algorithm for files being overwritten that are larger than 1Mb.
+Testing has shown this to increase speedup for large files by about half.

 # Usage
 ```
 Teleport is a simple application for sending files from Point A to Point B